What is Advance Care Planning?

 - Do I think there would be any disagreement among my family/friends/carers about my wishes?

 - Do I know what medical treatments I would want, or not want, if the doctors thought I was unlikely to survive?

 - Do I know where I would want to be cared for if I was not able to care for myself?

-- Does the person who might be called upon to make healthcare decisions for me know about my answers to these questions?
+- Does the person who might be asked to make healthcare decisions for me know about my thoughts and answers to these questions?